LeeAnnEditor/o365hq/blog/Office 365 Business Apps.md

 You can easily manage and color coordinate staff appointments and access the *day view, week view*, and if needed, a *monthly view* of bookings.
-Within each booking it is possible to see project information and appointment times to stay on schedule.
+Within each booking it is possible to see project information and appointment times, to help you stay on schedule.

 ![](https://o365hq.com/images/513.png)

 If you publish your Bookings page to your social media accounts, customers will have a chance to conveniently schedule appointments.
-It is very simple to change details of your bookings pages, such as the color scheme, and these changes will automatically be updated to your linked social media accounts.
+It is very simple to change details of your Bookings pages, such as the color scheme, and these changes will automatically be updated to your linked social media accounts.